mariofizquierdoc/coursera-spwa-angularjs/README.md

-# coursera-spwa-angularjs-module1
+# coursera-spwa-angularjs
-Solution for the Coursera Single Page Web Applications with AngularJS course module 2 assignment
+Solution for the Coursera Single Page Web Applications with AngularJS course assignments